 About Me

-Hello, I’m Benjamin and I’m studying Robotics Engineering and Technical Theatre at WPI.
-In my spare time, I am the President of WPI Lens and Lights, a student-run live event production group which produces over 270 events per year, both on and off campus.
+Hello, I'm Benjamin and I'm studying Robotics Engineering and Technical Theatre at WPI.
+In my spare time, I am a crew chief and mentor for WPI Lens and Lights, a student-run live event production group which produces over 200 events per year.

 Education